What Is an AI Consultant?

 A common concern from business owners: will bringing in an AI consultant create tension with my existing team?

 The short answer is no, provided the scope is set correctly at the start.
 The AI consultant is not there to replace the coordinator, the ops manager, or the marketing lead.
 The goal is to remove the parts of their jobs they find repetitive and low-value so they can focus on judgment-heavy work.
 People do not care that it is AI.
 They care that the seating chart gets done in 5 minutes instead of 5 hours.
-Staff adoption is high when the first shipped system saves them real time within the first two weeks.
+Staff adoption is high when the first delivered system saves them real time within the first two weeks.

 The honest caveat: an AI consultant who is doing their job well will eventually reduce headcount needs in specific functions.
 That is a conversation worth having at the diagnostic stage, not after systems are built.